Tylryan/coding-may-2025/jLox/NOTES.md

 > runtime can be done in this way."

-When resolving variables, the following are the only interesting nodes:
+When resolving variables, we need to handle all of the nodes, but the following are the only interesting nodes:
-1. **Blocks Statements:** Introduces a new scope for the statement it contains.
+1. **Blocks Statements:** Introduce a new scope for the statement it contains.
-2. **Function Declarations:**
+2. **Function Declarations:**: Introduce a new scope for their body and bind their parameters in that scope.
-3. **Variable Declarations:**
+3. **Variable Declarations:**: Add a new variable to the current scope.
-4. **Variable Expressions:**
+4. **Variable Expressions:**: Need to have their variables resolved.
-   - Variable Assignment Expressions
+   - Variable Assignment Expressions: Same as Variable Expressions.